Dreads with Beads Guide + 7 Best Hairstyles

 Dreads with Multiple Beads

-If you’ve got time on your hands and don’t mind the beading process, you might want to don multiple beads of various designs and colors in your dreadlocks.
+If you have time and don’t mind the beading process, you might want to don multiple beads of various designs and colors in your rope-twist dreadlocks.

 You can add them in different locations for a boho look.
-Or you can add clear see-through beads on your locs ends if you want to stand out.
+Or you can add clear see-through beads on your locs ends to stand out.

 Dreads with Cowrie Shell beads

-Going for an island girl vibe?
-You won’t go wrong with this dreads with cowrie beads look.
+Are you going for an island girl vibe?
+You won’t go wrong with this dreads with cowrie shell beads look.

 There are a lot of types of cowrie beads for dreadlocks.
 There are beads with attached rings where you can insert your dreads.
 But some of these cowrie shells come with holes to make them more natural looking.